-Part One: Cash Back Credit Cards
+Part 1: Cash-Back Credit Cards

-These days most people seem to prefer cash back, so let’s start with the USAA credit card offers for this category.
+Due to its flexibility, many people seem to prefer cash back, so let’s start with the USAA credit card offers for this category.
 Unfortunately their cash back program has a major drawback…

 All of the cards from USAA that offer cash rewards use the aforementioned tiered system: